S3-working-group/s3-practical-guide/docs/logbook.md

 Content relating to the whole organization:

--   primary driver, strategy and organizational values
+-   <dfn data-info="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</dfn>, <dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn> and organizational <dfn data-info="Values: Valued principles that guide behavior.
+Not to be confused with "value" (singular) in the context of a driver.">values</dfn>
--   organizational structure (domains and the connections between them)
+-   organizational structure (<dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> and the connections between them)
--   agreements
+-   <dfn data-info="Agreement: An agreed upon guideline, process or protocol designed to guide the flow of value.">agreements</dfn>

-Content relating to a specific group or role:
+Content relating to a specific team or <dfn data-info="Role: A domain that is delegated to an individual.">role</dfn>:

 -   the domain description and strategy
--   agreements (including delegatees' domain descriptions, strategies and development plans)
+-   agreements (including <dfn data-info="Delegatee: An individual or group accepting accountability for a domain delegated to them.">delegatees'</dfn> domain descriptions, strategies and [development plans](development-plan.html))
--   backlogs and other information relating to work and governance
+-   <dfn data-info="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or (drivers) that need to be addressed.">backlogs</dfn> and other information relating to work and <dfn data-info="Governance: The act of setting objectives, and then navigating and steering to achieve them.
+People with authority intentionally make and evolve decisions which have an ongoing effect on the way an organization (or a team or individual within it) creates value.
+These decisions set constraints on actions, guide future decisions, allocate resources and determine specifics of deliverables.">governance</dfn>